 115.43 Protective Custody Auditor Overall Determination: Meets Standard Auditor Discussion Standard 115.43 Analysis The following evidence was analyzed in making compliance determinations: Documents: 1.
-Caldwell CC Pre-Audit Questionnaire responses 2.
+Wilkes CC Pre-Audit Questionnaire responses 2.
 Agency policy 3400, Chapter F, Offender Sexual Abuse and Sexual harassment Policy, pages 15-16, August 12, 2019 3.
 NCDPS, Risk to Sexual Victimization and Abusiveness Screening Guide, pages 1-15, March 17, 2016 4.
 NCDPS, Mental Health Screening Inventory, Offender Population Unified System (OPUS), page 1 5.
 NCDPS, Screening for risk of Sexual Victimization and Abusiveness: PREA Standards 115.41 and 115.42 Guidelines Memo 6.
 NCPDS, Diagnostic Policy Update Memo, pages 1-2, October 9, 2013 7.
 Health Services Policy and Procedures Manual, TXI-13, Care and Treatment of Patient, Education, and Management of Disorders of Gender Dysphoria, pages 1-3, October 2014 8.
 Screening Review for High-Risk Victims and Abusers Document, pages 1-10, created September 6, 2019 Interviews: 1.
 Facility Warden 2.
-1 Staff Supervising Offenders in Segregated Housing 3.
+0 Staff Supervising Offenders in Segregated Housing 3.
 0 Offenders in Segregated Housing for Risk of Suffering Sexual Abuse Site Review Observations: 1.
 Offender Case Files 2.
-Segregation Housing Records Findings (By Provision): 115.43 (a-e) Agency policy 3400, Chapter F, pages 15-16 clearly define the information within this standard.
+No Segregation Housing Records Findings (By Provision): 115.43 (a-e) Agency policy 3400, Chapter F, pages 15-16 clearly define the information within this standard.
 Offenders at high risk of sexual victimization shall not be placed in involuntary segregated housing unless an assessment of all available alternatives has been made, and there are no other alternative means of separation.
 The Offender will not be held for more than 24 hours to complete the assessment.
 This policy was confirmed during the interview with the facility Warden.
 This policy allows for programming, privileges, education, and work opportunities to the extent possible.
 If the facility restricts access to these opportunities, the facility must document on the Incident Report and the Administrative Segregation Form.
-This auditor reviewed the segregated housing records and spoke with 1 staff that supervises Offenders in segregated housing.
+The Wilkes Correctional Center does not have segregated housing records and the auditor spoke with the PREA Compliance Manager regarding transfers to other facilities for segregated housing placements.
 No Offenders in the past 12 months were identified to be housed in segregated housing involuntary.
-The auditor reviewed the segregated housing records and determined there were no Offenders currently in special housing for high risk of sexual victimization.
+The auditor reviewed the high-risk victim and abuser lists for any concerns of sexual victimization.

-Facility policy 3400, page 16 indicated all reviews for Offenders in segregation are conducted within 30- days.
-The facility reported 0 Offenders that have been housed in segregation for high risk of sexual victimization in the past 12 months.
+Agency policy 3400, page 16 indicated all reviews for offenders in segregation are conducted within 30- days.
+The facility reported 0 Offenders that have been housed in segregation for high risk of sexual victimization in the past 12 months or transferred to another facility for high-risk victimization.
 "Offenders at high risk for sexual victimization cannot be placed in involuntary segregated housing unless an assessment of all available alternatives has been made and a determination has been made that there is no available alternative means of separation from likely abusers.
-The status of all Offenders placed in protective custody pursuant to risk of sexual victimization is reviewed by the Warden/designee every thirty (30) days".
+The status of all offenders placed in protective custody pursuant to risk of sexual victimization is reviewed by the Warden/designee every thirty (30) days".

-Conclusion: Based on the review and analysis of all available evidence, the auditor has determined that the agency has a policy governing involuntary segregated housing for Offenders at high risk for sexual victimization.
+Conclusion: Based on the review and analysis of all available evidence, the auditor has determined that the agency has a policy governing involuntary segregated housing for offenders at high risk for sexual victimization.
 The facility conducts 30-day reviews and documents accordingly.
-The auditor reviewed facility records of housing assignments, segregation logs, and verified out of cell activities were not interrupted throughout this review.
+The auditor reviewed facility records of housing assignments and verified out of cell activities were not interrupted throughout this review.
 The auditor has determined the facility is compliant with the provisions of this standard.